-- (1) Amounts represent nonqualified stock options that were vested as of December 31, 2022. - (2) Amounts in this column represent the number of time-based vesting nonqualified stock options ("Time Options") that have not vested on or prior to December 31, 2022.
-The Time Options (other than those granted to Ms. Smith in 2022) provide that, subject to the executive's continued employment through the applicable vesting date, 20% of the Time Options become vested on each of the first five anniversaries of January 31, 2021.
-Subject to her continued employment through the applicable vesting date, 25% of the Time Options granted to Ms. Smith become time vested on each of the first four anniversaries of May 11, 2022. - Amounts in this column represent the number of performance-based vesting nonqualified stock options ("Performance Options") that have not vested on or prior to December 31, 2022.
-The Performance Options provide that, subject to the executive's continued employment through the applicable vesting date, upon each occurrence of a Realization Event (as defined in the Option Agreement), the number of Performance Options that vest will equal the excess, if any, of (i) the total number of Performance Options as of such Realization Event over (ii) the number of Performance Options that had vested prior to such Realization Event; provided that, as of any time, the percentage of the Performance Options that are vested may not exceed the product of (A) the percentage of the Time Options granted under the same Option Agreement that are vested as of such time (after giving effect to any accelerated vesting contemplated by the applicable Option Agreement), and (B) the MOM Percentage (as defined in the applicable Option Agreement) as of such time.
+(1) Amounts represent nonqualified stock options that were vested as of December 31, 2023.

+(2) Amounts in this column represent the number of time-based vesting nonqualified stock options ("Time Options") that have not vested on or prior to December 31, 2023.
+The Time Options (other than those granted to Ms. Smith in 2022 and Mr. Jardine in 2023) provide that, subject to the executive's continued employment through the applicable vesting date, 20% of the Time Options become vested on each of the first five anniversaries of January 31, 2021.
+Subject to their continued employment through the applicable vesting dates, 25% of the Time Options granted to Ms. Smith and Mr. Jardine become time vested on each of the first four anniversaries of May 11, 2022 and May 11, 2023, respectively.

+Amounts in this column also represent the number of performance-based vesting nonqualified stock options ("Performance Options") that have not vested on or prior to December 31, 2023.
+In May 2023, the Board of Directors approved a modification of the vesting terms of outstanding unvested and unearned Performance Options previously issued under its equity plans ("Performance Award Vesting Modification").
+The Performance Award Vesting Modification, effective on May 10, 2023, allowed for unvested and unearned Performance Options outstanding as of the date of the Performance Award Vesting Modification, to vest based on time on the fourth, fifth, and sixth anniversaries of the relevant vesting commencement date, as set forth in each grant agreement, while preserving the eligibility to vest upon the Company's investors receiving a targeted money-on-money return, subject to continued service.
+The Performance Options, as modified, also retain their original vesting terms, which provide that, subject to the executive's continued employment through the applicable vesting date, upon each occurrence of a Realization Event (as defined in the Option Agreement), the number of Performance Options that vest will equal the excess, if any, of (i) the total number of Performance Options as of such Realization Event over (ii) the number of Performance Options that had vested prior to such Realization Event; provided that, as of any time, the percentage of the Performance Options that are vested may not exceed the product of (A) the percentage of the Time Options granted under the same Option Agreement that are vested as of such time (after giving effect to any accelerated vesting contemplated by the applicable Option Agreement), and (B) the MOM Percentage (as defined in the applicable Option Agreement) as of such time.
 Performance Options that would have vested pursuant to the preceding sentence but for the proviso thereof will vest at such time as doing so would not violate such proviso.
+As a result of the Performance Award Vesting Modification, these awards are not considered unearned as of December 31, 2023.